Printable Page Hay & Feed News Return to Menu - Page 2 4 5 6 7 8 9 10 11 12 15 16 17 19 20

 According to the U.S.

-Drought Monitor Website, most of the state is under abnormally dry to
+Drought Monitor Website, most of the state is under moderate drought

-moderate drought with patches of severe drought spread out from East
+to severe drought with patches of extreme drought spread out from East

-Extreme to exceptional drought is showing up in southwest Idaho.
+Exceptional drought is showing up in southwest Idaho and spreading towards

-Most of the big hay producing areas in Idaho are under severe drought.
+Most of the big hay producing areas in Idaho are under extreme to exceptional

 Grass Hay guidelines